Chris Grant (media executive)

 Christopher Grant is an American media executive who is currently the CEO of Electus.

-Electus is a full-service production studio that creates, produces and sells domestically and internationally a broad range of entertainment and branded content – scripted and unscripted – to broadcast, cable and digital/OTT platforms around the world.
-Through Electus International, the company's distribution business, Grant oversees the sale of more than 4,000 hours of content sold to over 220 countries, and is responsible for overseeing the company's continued growth across global and domestic TV, digital and branded entertainment.

 William Morris Agency

 Grant began his career in the mailroom at William Morris Agency and later supported Ben Silverman, which prompted his move from New York to Los Angeles to help Silverman launch Reveille in 2002.

 Reveille

 Grant was managing director of independent studio Reveille where he oversaw international distribution and creative affairs, and was responsible for distributing all of Universal Television Group's formats overseas.
 The company was best known for such popular, award-winning series as The Biggest Loser, The Office, The Tudors and Ugly Betty.

 Shine International

 Reveille was sold to Elisabeth Murdoch's company Shine in 2008 to which Grant transitioned and helped to launch and run Shine International (now Endemol Shine), the global sales and distribution label responsible for distributing programming from the Shine Group companies including Reveille, Kudos, Dragonfly, Princess Productions, Brown Eyed Boy, Shine TV, Shine France, Shine Germany and Shine Australia as well as Metronome, the Nordic region's leading production group.
 Under his leadership, Shine International became one of the world's top television distributors, with Grant transforming into global brands such formats as MasterChef, The Biggest Loser, Are You Smarter than a Fifth Grader? and The Moment of Truth.